 Find detailed information about our studies, their goals, cohort, timeline & organization here.

 We understand this can be frustrating and are happy to help in this situation.
 Please reach out to the BLOOM Research Assistant you have been in contact with or the Clinical Research Coordinator (Their contact information can be found here).
 They will be able to provide you with help and potentially send you more cotton balls to use.

 Our BLOOM studies will replace any information that can identify you and your child with a study identification number.
 All data and samples collected for the study will be kept in secure locations and only accessed by authorized study personnel.

 Absolutely!
-You can do so by calling Fireball courier at (403) 265-2004 before 5 PM, Monday through Friday.
+You can do so by reaching out to one of our coordinators here via email or phone, or reach out directly to our carrier, Fireball, at (403) 265-2004 before 5 PM, Monday through Friday.
 You will need to provide them with the date and window of time (the courier typically needs a minimum of 3 hours) that you would like the cooler to be picked up at.
-You have the option of doing contactless pick up by leaving your cooler on your front step at the time you ordered the pick for.
-You can also order a courier for same day pick-up if you call them before 11:00 AM that day.
+For same-day pick-up, please call Fireball before 11:00 AM that day.

 Cooler pick-up is contactless, simply leave your cooler on your front step at the time you ordered the pick at.